donsparo427-ai/time/Sources/Time/Documentation.docc/Basic-Usage.md

 ### Getting the current time

-The current time is retrieved via the ``Clocks/system``, which provides the time based on the user's device and preferences:
+The current time is retrieved via the ``Clocks/system`` clock, which provides the time based on the user's device and preferences:

 ```swift
 let systemClock = Clocks.system